Stuycs-K/final-project-8-cheny-dongr/WORKLOG.md

 set up code in preparation of the explosion effect from potato mine class, tinker with the frames and damage to match with the game
 ### June 1
 demo branch, key for spawning zombie and removing all zombie, fixed exploding animation errors
+### June 2
+Added the footballzombie along with the animations, and zombie and plant interactions worked
 ## Rui Dong

 ### May22